brexhq/substation/examples/aws/README.md

 # aws

-This example deploys a fully-featured data pipeline to AWS that makes use of every Substation component.
+This example deploys a data pipeline to AWS that makes use of every Substation component.

 The data pipeline is visualized below: